JC Travels

 Fira

-Cathedral in Fira Quick drink before heading back to the ship
+Quick drink before heading back to the ship — Fira Santorini

 Leaving Santorini

-Leaving Santorini — the caldera from the cruise ship
+Leaving Santorini — caldera view from the ship Leaving Santorini — cliffs from the sea

 Week 602 · August 19, 2025